hansake/Z180_Computer/PLD/README.md

-The ATF22V10 PLD docodes chip select for memory and input/output.
+The ATF22V10 PLD decodes chip select for memory and input/output.